DanielMartensson/MataveID/README.md

 - SPA for spectral analysis
 - IDBODE for mechanical damped systems in the frequency plane
 - RPCA for filtering data and images
+- ICA forseparating signals so they are independent from each other

 # Papers:
 Mataveid contains realization identification and polynomal algorithms.
 They can be quite hard to understand, so I highly recommend to read papers in the "reports" folder about the realization identification algorithms if you want to understand how they work.